1954 - 1994

 November 26, 1982bio

 Charles Rodman Campbell was born on October 21, 1954.
 He had a troubled childhood marked by instability and difficulties at home.
 Campbell often moved between different homes and had a strained relationship with his family.
+Both of his parents were heavy drinkers, and Campbell grew up in a household plagued by domestic abuse.
+He frequently witnessed his father assault his mother.
 He struggled in school and frequently got into trouble, showing signs of behavioral issues from a young age.

 murder story